top of page

 They’re sick of a high tax, low-productivity, low-growth economics that is designed to prop up bloated and inefficient Government bureaucracies and big business.
 They know that mass immigration is a cheap labour strategy which politicians and business rely on in place of a genuine industrial strategy and policy.
 These governments abandoned training, skills, and investment decades ago, despite being warned of the deleterious economic and social consequences.
 They opted for a cheap labour strategy, presided over the decline of the nation’s economic profile, deskilled the working class, deindustrialised their communities, and broke the spirit and work ethic of the indigenous people.
 And now we have to suffer the ill-educated young snots pouring out of the destroyed universities telling us we need migrant labour to do the jobs British people can’t and won’t do.
 The neoliberals created the problem in the first place, to bring about a ‘free’ global market.
 We criticised is at competitive downsizing in the 1990s, before Clinton and Blair made it Leftist orthodoxy.
 And still neoliberalism prevails, the working class on the receiving end as ever.

-The people are sick of career politicians with zero real world experience being promoted far beyond their meagre abilities.
+People are sick of career politicians with zero real world experience being promoted far beyond their meagre abilities.

 They are sick of diversity, equity and inclusion, and sick of being labelled ‘racist’ and ‘far-right’ for having views that contradict the official narrative.
 Alternate platforms are entirely legitimate in a democracy.
 Those who seek to deny them are not democrats.
 Plainly.